sapristi/mmuxer/README.md

 ## Credit

+This program relies on
+- the [imap-tools](https://github.com/ikvk/imap_tools) library for everything involving IMAP
-This program relies on the mock IMAP server from [aioimaplib](https://github.com/bamthomas/aioimaplib) for it's tests, many thanks to them !
+- the mock IMAP server from [aioimaplib](https://github.com/bamthomas/aioimaplib) for it's tests
+- the ever excellent Typer and Pydantic libs

+Many thanks to them !